 These and other variables apply to the different locations where I have eaten over the years.
-They do not apply yet to Johnnie’s Express on North May near Quail Springs Mall because of the fact that I have only been here once.
-In that one time I had a burger and fries which were perfection–everything I remember about Johnnie’s that it is supposed to be.
+They do not apply yet to Johnnie’s Express on North May near Quail Springs Mall.
+After two visits I found both the burger and fries to be perfection–everything I remember about Johnnie’s that it is supposed to be.
 I was extremely happy and of course suspicious that over time this restaurant would have the same variability I have found at other locations.
-For now, though, I can report that the best Johnnie’s location I have found is this one.
+For now, though, I can report that this location has food as good as I have found at any of the Johnnie’s restaurants.
 I believe it has an abbreviated menu from the regular restaurants, but the all important burgers and fries are served here, and this is what I would recommend at any Johnnie’s restaurants at least for the first visit.

 On my initial visit I ordered my favorite burger, the No. 1 Hamburger with Johnnie’s sauce.
 The sauce is cooked each day for about five hours, and is made with a secret blend of ingredients.
 Other burgers come with extra ingredients, such as pickles, onions, etc. at no extra cost.
 Many also like the Theta burger with Johnnie’s sauce, mayo, and pickles (I think the Theta cheeseburger is especially popular–the cheeseburgers are slightly more expensive).

 The charcoal broiling method of cooking is probably the most important reason to come to Johnnie’s, though.
-I even thought the charcoal broiled flavor of the meat was more pronounced here than I have found at other Johnnie’s locations recently, and it made the burger here a special treat.
-I think Johnnie’s is always good, but my meal at this location was a special treat.
+I even thought the charcoal broiled flavor of the meat was more pronounced here than I have found at other Johnnie’s locations for quite some time, and it made the burger here a special treat.

 French Fries are my usual side order at Johnnie’s but they are by no means the only one I like (the baked beans have also been excellent at the other locations).
 The fries I had at Johnnie’s Express were just right in the way they were prepared and lived up to my expectations, as the hamburger did.